LL01-Business-Dowell/R01.010.Draft.dowell/README.md

 # R01.010.Draft.dowell
-Create draft here before publishing to any platform
+Create draft here before publishing to any platform, take a branch and prepare your draft

 ### Blog 001 - H1001 Orientation day of digital twin 13 oct 2020